 Please complete the form to the right and include your LinkedIn profile in the comments section, if you have one.

 The best way you can help right now is to click on the “donate now” button on the top right of this page and make a gift to help fund our life saving work.
+Also, please participate in jury duty when called to serve.
 Thank you!

 The Mid-Atlantic Innocence Project co-counsels with local attorneys (usually from law firms) in our cases.
 This involves a substantial commitment of time and resources, as you will be acting as co-counsel of record on behalf of a potentially innocent prisoner.
 If you are interested in partnering with MAIP by serving as co-counsel on one of our cases, please complete our form.